 If you use a blog template such as Wordpress or Joomla, you may have noticed that they give you the option to change how your URLs are named.
 By default, all posts are created with a number, and that number is considered the URL.
-Rather than that, make sure to change it so that your post matches the Title of your blog entry.
-You'll need to take an additional step here to assure that your Title is relevant to your content and that it's keyword friendly.
+Rather than that, make sure to change it so that your post matches the title of your blog entry.
+You'll need to take an additional step here to ensure that your title is relevant to your content and that it's keyword-friendly.

 URLs that are Readable by both Humans and Google

 Categories, unlike posts, are given the name that you provide the category.
 If you'd like to make your URLs for categories a little more search-friendly, you can manually adjust the name of the URL when you create the category to include an extra keyword that's relevant to the page.
 Take care only to do this when you're creating the page, or you'll stir up a whirlwind of 404 errors that Google and other major search engines don't like.
 If you must change URLs after the fact, make sure to use 301 redirects so that all SEO juice is transferred to the new URL.

 Laying out and Displaying your URLs in a Professional Manner